sedostheatre/sedos.co.uk/input/shows/2027-guys-and-dolls.md

 **SPECIAL OFFER:** book any four shows (or more) in our 2027 season in one transaction and receive a 25% discount.
 More info.

-*Guys And Dolls* pays at the Bridewell Theatre from 5-15 May 2027.
+*Guys And Dolls* plays at the Bridewell Theatre from 5-15 May 2027.

 **CONTENT WARNINGS:** to come